Taj Nehar

-Taj Nehar (তাজ নেহার; born 3 October 1997) is a Bangladeshi cricketer who plays for the Bangladesh women's cricket team as a top order batter.
+Taj Nehar (তাজ নেহার; born 3 October 1997) is a Bangladeshi cricketer who plays for the Bangladesh women's cricket team as a top-order batter.

 Career

 She made her List A cricket debut for Sylhet Division in 2017 against Dhaka Division and her T20 debut against Chittagong Division in 2018.

-In July 2024, she was named as a standby player in the Bangladesh's squad for the 2024 Women's Twenty20 Asia Cup.
+In July 2024, she was named as a standby player in Bangladesh's squad for the 2024 Women's Twenty20 Asia Cup.
 In September 2024, she was earned her maiden call-up for national team for the 2024 ICC Women's T20 World Cup.
 She made her Twenty20 International (T20I) debut on her birthday, against Scotland on 3 October 2024 in the Women's T20 World Cup.
 Ahead of the T20 World Cup, she also named in Bangladesh A team for the five match T20 series against Sri Lanka A.